 Natural and artificial light

-Artificial lighting costs money, but give you the ability to manipulate and control every aspect of your photo shoot.
-You can control intensity, quality, color, and direction of your light sources.
-Professional grade artificial lighting sources will also need to be held in place with light stands, and possibly even modified with umbrellas, beauty dishes, and softboxes.
-Not to mention that using artificial lighting need more experience and knowledge.
+Artificial lighting costs money but gives you the ability to manipulate and control every aspect of your photoshoot.
+You can control the intensity, quality, color, and direction of your light sources.
+Professional-grade artificial lighting sources will also need to be held in place with light stands, and possibly even modified with umbrellas, beauty dishes, and softboxes.
+Not to mention that using artificial lighting needs more experience and knowledge.

 Characteristics of light

-The light in photography has four characteristics; I’m going to discuss them in the rest of the post.
+In photography light have four characteristics; I will discuss them in the rest of the post.

 Intensity of Light